Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Introduction

-To our knowledge, nonparametric Bayesian procedures for intensity estimation have so far been confined to models without covariates.
-An early methodological contribution based on weighted gamma process priors is by \cite{L82}.
-Computational aspects of posterior inference with Gaussian process priors, combined with various link functions, were investigated in \cite{MSW98,SR14,AMM09,PM13,HMFG15} among the others.
-Several classes of nonparametric priors including gamma, extended gamma and beta processes were employed in \cite{KG97}.
-Kernel mixture priors were considered in \cite{KS07}, while procedures with spline-based priors and piecewise constant priors were devised in \cite{DMGK01} and \cite{HA98}, respectively.
-The study of the frequentist asymptotic properties of posterior distributions for inhomogeneous Poisson processes has been initiated only more recently, following seminal developments in Bayesian nonparametrics in the early 2000s, \cite{GGvdV00,SW01}.
+The study of the frequentist asymptotic properties of posterior distributions for inhomogeneous Poisson processes has been initiated only more recently, following seminal developments in Bayesian nonparametrics in the early 2000s, \cite{GGvdV00}.
 Minimax-optimal posterior contraction rates (in $L^2$-distance) for H\"older-smooth intensities were obtained by \cite{BSvZ15} using spline priors with uniform coefficients, assuming that repeated observations of the point pattern over a fixed domain are available.
-In similar observation models, posterior contraction results for Gaussian process priors were proved in \cite{KvZ15} and \cite{GS13}, and later by \cite{GL19} and \cite{NM19}.
-Approaches based on piecewise-constant priors were considered in \cite{GvdMSS20}, and shown to yield optimal rates of convergence.
-Finally, \cite{DRRS17} studied posterior contraction in general Aalen models, developing a novel $L^1$-testing theory based around the existing connection between intensity models and density estimation. \cite{DRRS17} then used the general result to obtain optimal $L^1$-posterior contraction rates for suitable priors under smoothness or shape constraints.
+In similar settings, posterior contraction results for Gaussian process priors were proved by \cite{KvZ15,GS13}, and later by \cite{GL19,NM19}.
+Approaches based on piecewise-constant priors were studied in \cite{GvdMSS20}.
+Finally, \cite{DRRS17} investigated general Aalen models, developing a novel $L^1$-testing theory founded upon the connection between intensity models and density estimation.
+The general result was then employed to obtain optimal $L^1$-posterior contraction rates under smoothness or shape constraints.